 8.3 Approvals

 The Commission is authorized to approve a permit or Order of Conditions when proposed work meets all applicable design specifications, performance standards and other requirements under this bylaw and in regulations of the Commission and where the work will not result in significant or cumulative adverse effects upon the interests protected by this bylaw, as determined by the Commission.
-Any permit or Order of Conditions issued under this bylaw may differ from any such permit or Order of Conditions issued by the Commission under the provisions of the Wetlands Protection Act (G.L.
-Ch.
-131 §40) and regulations (310 CMR 10.00), where the bylaw and regulations of the Commission differ.
+Any permit or Order of Conditions issued under this bylaw may differ from any such permit or Order of Conditions issued by the Commission under the provisions of the Wetlands Protection Act (G.L. c.
+131 §40) and regulations (310 CMR 10.00) (the “Act”), where the bylaw and regulations of the Commission are more protective of any resource area(s) than the Act.

 8.4 Conditions

-The Commission is authorized to impose conditions on any approved permit or Order of Conditions that the Commission deems necessary to protect the interests of this bylaw or to ensure that a project or activity proceeds in accordance with any design specifications, performance standards and other requirements in regulations of the Commission.
-If an approved permit contains conditions, all activities shall be conducted in accordance with those conditions.
+The Commission is authorized to impose conditions on any approved permit, Order of Conditions, or Determination of Applicability that the Commission deems necessary to protect the interests of this bylaw or to ensure that a project or activity proceeds in accordance with any design specifications, performance standards and other requirements in regulations of the Commission.
+If an approved permit Order of Conditions, or Determination of Applicability contains conditions, all activities shall be conducted in accordance with those conditions.

 A permit or Order of Conditions may include conditions with requirements which shall be enforceable for a stated number of years, indefinitely, or until permanent protection is in place, and shall apply to all present and future owners of the land.
-These conditions may remain in full force and effect after issuance of a Certificate of Compliance.
+These conditions may remain in full force and effect after issuance of a Certificate of Compliance if so noted on the Certificate of Compliance.

 8.5 Denials

-The Commission is empowered to deny a permit or Order of Conditions for the following reasons:
+The Commission is empowered to deny a permit or Order of Conditions or issue a positive Determination of Applicability for the following reasons:

-Failure to meet the requirements of this bylaw.
+Failure to meet the requirements of this bylaw;

-Failure to submit necessary information and plans requested by the Commission.
+Failure to submit necessary information and plans requested by the Commission;

-Failure to meet the design specifications, performance standards and other requirements in regulations of the Commission.
+Failure to meet the design specifications, performance standards and/or other requirements in regulations of the Commission;

-Failure to avoid or prevent significant or cumulative adverse effects upon the interests protected by this bylaw.
+Failure to avoid or prevent significant or cumulative adverse effects upon the interests protected by this bylaw;

-The refusal to authorize entry of the Commission to a property in connection with review of an application for a permit, Notice of Intent, Request for Determination of Applicability or Abbreviated Notice of Resource Area Delineation.
+The refusal to authorize entry of the Commission to a property in connection with review of an application for a permit, Notice of Intent, RDA or ANRAD; and/or

-Where no conditions are adequate to protect the interests of this bylaw, in the Commission’s sole discretion as the issuing authority.
+Where no conditions are adequate to protect the interests of this bylaw, as determined by the Commission in its sole discretion as the issuing authority.

-Any denial issued under this bylaw may differ from any such permit, Order of Conditions, or denial issued by the Commission under the provisions of Wetlands Protection Act (M.G.L.
-Ch.
-131 §40) and regulations (310 CMR 10.00), where the bylaw and regulations of the Commission differ.
+Any denial issued under this bylaw may differ from any such permit, Order of Conditions, denial, or Determination of Applicability issued by the Commission under the provisions of the Act, where the bylaw and regulations of the Commission are more protective of any resource area(s) than the Act.

 8.6 Amendments